n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/HackerNews/README.md

 ### 2. Hacker News node

-1. Select 'All' in the *Resource* dropdown list.
+1. Select the 'All' option in the *Resource* dropdown list.
 2. Click on *Execute Node* to run the workflow.